prob140/textbook/_chapters/Chapter_23/04_Independence.md

 Cov(S, D) ~ = ~ Var(X_1) - Var(X_2)
 $$

 If $X_1$ and $X_2$ have the same variance then $S$ and $D$ are uncorrelated, and hence also independent by what we have just proved.

 Thus for example the sum and difference of two i.i.d. normal random variables are independent.

+You have shown in exercises that the sum and differences of any two i.i.d. random variables are uncorrelated.
+If in addition the two variables are normal, then their sum and difference are independent, not just uncorrelated.